 Teachers in Virginia face significant challenges.
 They are underpaid, as salaries have remained stagnant while living costs continue to soar.
 The current legislature has not adequately funded our schools, and the result is crumbling buildings and overcrowded classrooms.
 Excellent public education is crucial to ensure our graduates can meet the needs of Virginia’s businesses and to enhance property values in our state.

-Virginia’s minimum wage has remained at $7.25 for years, despite the escalating cost of living.
+Virginia’s minimum wage has remained at $7.25 for years, despite the escalating cost of living — it’s literally a poverty wage for working single mothers.
 Juggling several jobs is not uncommon, in an effort to make ends meet.
 Sheila believes that if someone works 40 hours a week, they should be able to provide for their families, and she will work towards that goal.